rasmuserik/p2pweb/notes.md

 # Roadmap

+Implementation strategy:

+- Mode of development
+    1. Make prototype/proof-of-concept
+    2. Measure performance (actual + simulated) + experiment with protocols
+    3. Implement optimised version
+- Levels of functionality. (subject to change)
-- Implement kademlia-like overlay network on WebRTC+WebSocket
+    1. Simple p2p overlay network on top of webtechnology
+    2. "Tagging" in overlay network (connections/DHT)
+    3. Network state / map, - state blockchain updated divide-and-conquer.
+    4. Tasks enqueued/executed in state
+    5. Credit-balance in network, through proof of work
+    6. Computing units, pubkey units, autonomous units/calculations.
+    7. Add stake to computations for stronger security
+- Auxiliary tasks:
+    - Bootstrap gateway in php
+    - Generate DSA from user-supplied entropy source.
+    - Deployment system for new versions
+    - (maybe paper Benchmark performance and limitations of WebRTC)
+    - (maybe paper Review Kademlia optimisations from the viewpoint of webrtc networking model)
+    - (maybe paper describing aspects of overall vision and architecture)
-- Implement distributed "state"
+- Later
-- Implement computations on top of state

-# Things to write
+    - Optimisations for efficient p2p shared state (partial addresses, cached/multi-data hash proofs (quad instead of binary - same amount of data, but bette caching))

+Writeups:

-## Bottom-up
+- Bottom-up

-- Overlay network with taggable nodes
+    - Algorithm for overlay network with taggable nodes
     - Kademlia for the Web Platform (Kademlia originally designed for IP/UDP, which have different performance characteristics than what is available on WebPlatform(WebRTC).
 Survey extensions / optimisations of Kademlie, and evaluate how they matches).
     - Performance characteristics of p2p data on the web platform. (measure cost of initiating connection, limits / performance with many connection or data).
 Across the different platforms.

-## Top-down
+-  Top-down

-- Overview of the computational blockchain
+    - Design / execution model of a computational blockchain
-    - define / show different proveable tasks
+    - Proveable tasks for for trustless computing
+    - Definitions and concepts for reasoning about a p2p computing model

-## Possible publication targets
+# Possible publication targets

 Ideas of places for publications: